Fifth Harmony discography

-After the release of "Worth It", the group announced that they would be releasing a song for the computer animated fantasy–comedy film, Hotel Transylvania 2 titled "I'm in Love with a Monster".
+After the release of "Worth It", the group announced that they would be releasing a song for the animated fantasy–comedy film, Hotel Transylvania 2 titled "I'm in Love with a Monster".
 It was subsequently released a month before the film's premiere date and used in both the trailer and the film.
 The following year, the group released their lead single from their sophomore studio album, 7/27, titled "Work from Home".
 The song would become the group's highest-charting single, topping the charts in New Zealand, the Netherlands, and Brazil, and reaching the top ten in fourteen additional countries.
 In the United States, the song debuted at number 12 on the Billboard Hot 100 before reaching its peak at number four after charting for thirteen weeks, beating the previous peak that was upheld by their single, "Worth It".
 The song earned the group several certifications, including Diamond in Brazil and France, Quintuple Platinum in the US, Canada, and Australia, and Double Platinum in eight additional countries.
 The music video for the song has been viewed over two billion times on YouTube.
 Nearly three months later, the group released 7/27 and charted for the second time in the top five of the Billboard 200, this time at number 4, outperforming the previous feat that their debut album Reflection held.
 Elsewhere, the album reached number one in Brazil and Spain and the top ten in fourteen other countries.
 The group's following single, "All in My Head (Flex)" reached number twenty-four in the US and therefore earned the group their fourth top forty entry after charting for seven weeks.
 The song was eventually certified Platinum in the US and Gold in the UK and five other countries, while their third single "That's My Girl" was certified Gold in the US, UK, and Canada.